-Initial Regulatory Flexibility Analysis
+Final Regulatory Flexibility Analysis

 Pursuant to requirements set forth in the Regulatory Flexibility Act (RFA) (5 U.S.C.
-601-612), the Agricultural Marketing Service (AMS) has considered the economic impact of this proposed rule on small entities.
-Accordingly, AMS has prepared this initial regulatory flexibility analysis.
+601-612), the Agricultural Marketing Service (AMS) has considered the economic impact of this rule on small entities.
+Accordingly, AMS has prepared this final regulatory flexibility analysis.

-The purpose of the RFA is to fit regulatory actions to the scale of businesses subject to such actions in order that small businesses will not be unduly or disproportionately burdened.
-Marketing orders issued pursuant to the Act are unique in that they are brought about through group action of essentially small entities acting on their own behalf.
+The purpose of the RFA is to fit regulatory actions to the scale of businesses subject to such actions in order to ensure that small businesses will not be unduly or disproportionately burdened.
+Marketing orders issued pursuant to the Act, and the rules issued thereunder, are unique in that they are brought about through group action of essentially small entities acting on their own behalf.

 There are approximately 708 growers of fresh pears in the production area and 27 handlers subject to the regulation under the Order.
 Small agricultural producers are defined by the Small Business Administration (SBA) as those having annual receipts of less than \$1,000,000, and small agricultural service firms have been defined as those whose annual receipts are less than \$30,000,000 (13 CFR 121.201).

-According to the National Agricultural Statistics Service (NASS), the 2020 average grower price received for fresh pears produced in Oregon and Washington was \$11.39 per standard 44-pound box or equivalent.
-Committee data indicates total production was 16,290,225 44-pound standard boxes or equivalent in the 2019-20 fiscal period.
-The total 2019-20 fiscal period value of assessable fresh "summer/fall" and "winter" pears grown in Oregon and Washington was \$185,545,663 (16,290,225 44pound standard boxes or equivalent times \$11.39 per box equals \$185,545,663).
+According to the National Agricultural Statistics Service, the 2020 average grower price received for fresh pears produced in Oregon and Washington was \$11.39 per standard 44-pound box or equivalent.
+Committee data indicates total production was

+16,290,225 44-pound standard boxes or equivalent in the 2019-20 fiscal period.
+The total 2019-20 fiscal period value of assessable fresh "summer/fall" and "winter" pears grown in Oregon and Washington was \$185,545,663 (16,290,225 44-pound standard boxes or equivalent times \$11.39 per box equals \$185,545,663).
 Dividing the crop value by the estimated number of growers (708) yields an estimated average receipt per grower of \$262,070.

-According to USDA Market News data, the reported average terminal price for 2020 Oregon and Washington fresh pears was \$34.87 per 44-pound standard box or equivalent (data reported in 4/5 bushel).
+According to AMS Market News data, the reported average terminal price for 2020 Oregon and Washington fresh pears was \$34.87 per 44-pound standard box or equivalent (data reported in 4/5 bushel).
 Multiplying the Committee-reported 2019-20 Oregon and Washington total production of 16,290,225 44-pound standard boxes or equivalent by the estimated average price per box or equivalent of \$34.87 equals \$568,040,146.
 Dividing this figure by 27 regulated handlers yields estimated average annual handler receipts of \$21,038,524.

-Therefore, using the above data, the majority of growers of Oregon and Washington fresh pears may be classified as small entities.
-Assuming a normal distribution, the majority of handlers of Oregon and Washington fresh pears may also be classified as small entities.
-As noted above, the average price received by growers in 2020 was \$11.39 per 44-pound standard box or equivalent of assessable fresh "summer/fall" pears and "winter" pears.
-Given the Committee-estimated production of 18,000,000 44-pound standard boxes or equivalent of assessable fresh pears for the 2021-22 fiscal period, the total grower revenue is estimated to be \$205,020,000.
+Therefore, using the above data, the majority of growers and handlers of Oregon and Washington fresh pears may be classified as small entities.

+As noted above, the average price received by growers in the 2019-20 crop year was \$11.39 per 44-pound standard box or equivalent of assessable fresh "summer/fall" pears and "winter" pears.
+Given the Committee-estimated production of 18,000,000 44-pound standard boxes or equivalent of assessable fresh pears for the 2021-22 crop year, the total grower revenue is estimated to be \$205,020,000.
 The total assessment revenue is expected to be \$8,424,000 (18,000,000 boxes multiplied by \$0.468 per box).
 Thus, the total assessment revenue compared to total grower revenue is 4.1 percent (\$8,424,000 divided by \$205,020,000).